rush2406/Self-Supervised-Learning-for-Fine-grained-Image-Classification/README.md

-# Self Supervised Learning for Fine grained Classification
+# Self Supervised Learning for Fine grained Image Classification

 As part of our project we have worked on using self supervised learning for fine grained classification of cassava leaves diseases.
 We've explored 3 different methods for applying self supervised learning -
 - [SRGAN](https://github.com/rush2406/Self-Supervised-Learning-for-Fine-grained-Image-Classification/tree/master/SRGAN)